No results found.

 Cem Dilmegani

-AI models sometimes generate data that seems plausible but is incorrect or misleading, known as AI hallucinations.
+AI models can generate answers that seem plausible but are incorrect or misleading, known as AI hallucinations.
 77% of businesses concerned about AI hallucinations.1

 AI hallucination benchmark results